<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 If you have a computer, then you can download the free Kindle App and use it to gain access to all kinds of eBooks.
 You can also use this free app on a Smartphone (and if you have a computer and a Smartphone, the app will sync with your Amazon.com account so that you have access to the same material on any device).

-#1: Sign into Your Amazon.com Account
+#1: Sign in to Your Amazon.com Account

 #2: Pick Your Device: Plug in your cell number to get the Kindle App on your phone, or click one of the three options to download the app.